mendix/docs/content/en/docs/refguide/modeling/integration/machine-learning-kit/using-ml-kit/logistic-regression-example.md

 url: /refguide/machine-learning-kit/using-ml-kit/logistic-regression/
 category: Using ML Kit
 weight: 20
-tags: ["studio pro", "machine learning", "ml kit", "models", "integration"]
+tags: ["studio pro", "machine learning", "ml kit", "models", "integration", "example", "logistic regression"]
 ---
 {{% alert color="info" %}}Machine learning model support is currently in [Beta](/releasenotes/beta-features/), and is available in Studio Pro [9.23](/releasenotes/studio-pro/9.23/) and above.{{% /alert %}}

 ## 1 Introduction

-The [Usage](/refguide/machine-learning-kit/using-ml-kit/#usage) section of *Using ML Kit* lists the steps you need to follow to set up and usage machine learning

-The images below show an example of a logistic regression, its [netron.app](https://netron.app/) schema and the component display, along with the ML Mapping.
+This document walks through the steps an example of a logistic regression model, its [netron.app](https://netron.app/) schema and the component display, along with the ML Mapping.
+[Usage](/refguide/machine-learning-kit/using-ml-kit/#usage) section of *Using ML Kit* lists the steps you need to get started with integrating machine learning models into Studio Pro.

+{{% alert color="info" %}}Access the [ONNX file](https://github.com/mendix/mlkit-demo-apps/tree/main/mlsource/iris_logisticregression), [Jupyter notebook](https://github.com/mendix/mlkit-demo-apps/blob/main/notebooks/iris_lr.ipynb), and the [Java files](https://github.com/mendix/mlkit-demo-apps/tree/main/javasource/iris_logisticregression/proxies) for the logistic regressor example in the [Mendix ML Kit Demo Respository](https://github.com/mendix/mlkit-demo-apps#getting-started).{{% /alert %}}

+## 2 Importing and Configuring the Model

+The image below is the [netron.app](https://netron.app/) schema of a logistic regression model:

+{{< figure src="/attachments/refguide/modeling/integration/ml-kit/ml-kit/logistic-regression/ml-model-created-entities.png" alt="Example of the logistic regression netron.app schema." >}}

+To integrate this in a Mendix app with the Mendix [Machine Learning Kit](/refguide/machine-learning-kit/), do the following:

+1. [Import](/refguide/machine-learning-kit/using-ml-kit/#import-model) the [ONNX file](https://github.com/mendix/mlkit-demo-apps/tree/main/mlsource/iris_logisticregression) into Studio Pro by going to **Add other > ML model mapping**.

+2. This creates a model mapping, as displayed in this image:

 {{< figure src="/attachments/refguide/modeling/integration/ml-kit/ml-kit/logistic-regression/output-type.png" alt="Example of a logistic regression." >}}

-{{< figure src="/attachments/refguide/modeling/integration/ml-kit/ml-kit/logistic-regression/ml-model-created-entities.png" alt="Example of a netron.app schema." >}}
+3. Resolve any errors by [configuring dynamic tensor shapes](/refguide/machine-learning-kit/using-ml-kit/#dynamic-shapes).

+4.

 {{< figure src="/attachments/refguide/modeling/integration/ml-kit/ml-kit/logistic-regression/call-ml-mapping.png" alt="Example of the mapping call." >}}